lbnl-scienceit/smelly/README.rst

 `Scientific Computing <http://lrc.lbl.gov>`_
 at
 `Lawrence Berkeley National Lab <http://www.lbl.gov>`_.
+By:

-© 2019 Tin Ho, Wei Zhou, Ling Jin, Tyler Huntington, Corinne Scown.
+Tin Ho, Wei Zhou, Ling Jin, Tyler Huntington, Corinne Scown.

+© 2020 The Regents of the University of California, through Lawrence Berkeley National Laboratory (“Berkeley Lab”) subject to receipt of any required approvals from the U.S. Dept. of Energy.
+All rights reserved.

 Application accessible at:
   * https://smelly.lbl.gov/zwedc.html - For Alviso ZWEDC site only.